Fitbit Charge 4 vs. Fitbit Charge 3: Let's talk upgrades

 If I were buying a fitness tracker today, I wouldn't hesitate to invest in Fitbit's newest release, the Charge 4.
 The addition of swim tracking, advanced sleep-tracking and heart rate zones, Spotify controls, and built-in GPS combine to make it a device that you won't outgrow anytime soon.

-If money is your driving force, the Charge 3 is still a capable tracker that does all the basics well.
-Unless you need or want GPS and more feature-rich heart zone metrics, the Charge 3 is a steal at its new lower price.
+If you want something a little simpler, the Charge 3 is still a capable tracker that does all the basics well.
+Unless you need or want GPS and more feature-rich heart zone metrics, the Charge 3 is still a solid activity tracker.

 Best Fitbit yet